nikhilmanecrest/block-corelight-chronicle/README.md

 - This block works with Chronicle datasets in Google BigQuery.
 - The BigQuery Export feature needs to be enabled for your Chronicle tenant.
 (Reach out to your Chronicle representative to set this up.)
+- The connection with Chronicle dataset needs to be created in Looker, refer to [Connecting with DB](https://cloud.google.com/looker/docs/connecting-to-your-db)

 ### Installation steps